CubeAPM

 Cons

-- Multiple billing layers (GB ingest + per-user licenses) make costs unpredictable at scale
+• Multiple billing layers (GB ingest + per-user licenses) can make it costly at scale

 Best for